-For the most part, the common law tradition does not treat state contracts in the same way as the civil law tradition.
+For the most part, the common law tradition does not treat state contracts the same as the civil law tradition.
 While the regulator may have its own role, the rights and obligations of parties to a concession contract are normally governed by the same law as any other commercial agreement.
-There is, thus, no reason to draw a distinction between concession contracts and other types of commercial agreements - analysing the latter will resolve almost all questions of contract interpretation regarding the former.
+There is thus no reason to draw a distinction between concession contracts and other types of commercial agreements - analysing the latter will resolve almost all questions of contract interpretation regarding the former.

 It is difficult, if not impossible, to speak of one, consistent approach within the common law tradition.
 In the United States, contract law is almost always a question of individual state law, decided by that state's highest court.
 This is especially true in times of crisis.
-Almost all the applicable legal theories derive from state - not federal - law.
-There is no federal common law for contracts, and federal law only appears where a federal statute has properly pre-empted a field of state law, such as the Federal Arbitration Act.
+Almost all of the applicable legal theories derive from state - not federal - law.
+After all, there is no federal common law for contracts, and federal law only appears where a federal statute has properly preempted a field of state law, such as the Federal Arbitration Act.

-Rather than select the law of a single state or a handful of states, we have turned to general principles contract law, reflected in the Restatement (Second) of Contract Law and other similar authorities that provide a broader picture.
-There may be nuances on a state-by-state basis, but such a comprehensive overview is outside the scope of this article; although valuable, other sources of common law in the region, such as the jurisprudence laid by the Caribbean Court of Justice, are best dealt with in a work specific to the relevant jurisdictions.
+Instead of selecting the law of a single state or handful of states, we have turned to general principles contract law, reflected in the Restatement (Second) of Contract Law and other similar authorities that provide a broader picture.
+There can be nuances on a state-by-state basis, but such a comprehensive overview is outside the scope of this chapter.
+Although valuable, other sources of common law in the region, such as the jurisprudence laid by the Caribbean Court of Justice, are best dealt with in a work specific to the relevant jurisdictions.

-For the most part, the vast majority of commercial contracts in the Americas apply the law of a particular US state, such as New York, Florida, California or Texas.
-However, there are some agreements that look to English law.

-In addition, the Judicial Committee of the United Kingdom's Privy Council is the court of last resort in certain jurisdictions in the Americas, giving English law a continued relevance in the region.
+For the most part, the vast majority of commercial contracts in the Americas apply the law of a particular state in the United States, such as New York, Florida, California or Texas.
+But there are some agreements that look to English law.
+In addition, the Judicial Committee of the UK's Privy Council is the court of last resort in certain jurisdictions in the Americas, giving English law a continued relevance in the region.
 In recognition of this role, the chapter concludes with a reference to English law.